12.1. A/B Testing¶

 smoking_and_birthweight.hist('Birth Weight', group = 'Maternal Smoker')

-The distribution of the weights of the babies born to mothers who smoked appears to be shifted slightly to the left of the distribution corresponding to non-smoking mothers.
-The weights of the babies of the mothers who smoked seem lower, on average than the weights of the babies of the non-smokers.
+The distribution of the weights of the babies born to mothers who smoked appears to be based slightly to the left of the distribution corresponding to non-smoking mothers.
+The weights of the babies of the mothers who smoked seem lower on average than the weights of the babies of the non-smokers.